 Colorado College Grants in Writing

 Because of the generosity of an anonymous donor, the English Department is able to give financial awards to students to complete independent literary projects of either a creative or critical/academic nature.
 These students must return to the college after their summer or block projects, and may be majors in any department.
 (This award was presented to the students at an earlier date.)

-Outstanding Senior Academic Award in Environmental Science
+Outstanding Senior Academic Award in Environmental Studies

-Distinguished Service Award in Environmental Science
+Service Award in Environmental Studies

 This award is given to that senior (or sometimes junior), who has given exemplary service to the program and community and who shows unusual promise to go on in the field.